 Department website: https://krieger.jhu.edu/film-media/

 The Film and Media Studies Program offers a comprehensive education in all aspects of the art, theory, and history of the moving image.
 We offer courses in critical studies, screenwriting and filmmaking—narrative, documentary, experimental film, animation —within a rigorous curriculum designed to foster critical understanding and historical knowledge.
-Student filmmakers and scholars explore the relationship of film and media to modern cultures, literatures, art, history, and philosophy in a new 20,000 square foot facility that offers an enhanced learning environment as well as all the tools available to professional filmmakers: a large sound stage, a recording studio, computer labs, editing suites, a screening room, classrooms, and state-of-the-art equipment.
+Student filmmakers and scholars explore the relationship of film and media to modern cultures, literatures, art, history, and philosophy.
+The Film and Media Studies Program is housed in a 20,000 square foot facility that offers an enhanced learning environment as well as all the tools available to professional filmmakers: a large sound stage, a recording studio, a computer lab, editing suites, a screening room, classrooms, and an extensive catalog of filmmaking equipment.

 Our faculty, comprised of renowned scholars and filmmakers, is known for its dedication to teaching and promoting a highly collaborative and nurturing environment.
 Our small size allows us to offer undergraduates an unusual amount of hands-on experience, intensive mentoring, individual attention, and access to special opportunities.